 Listed below are the five topics you should prepare to discuss:

-- Study plans: These questions relate to your goals and aspirations as a student; they will be very similar to the questions asked in university application essays and interviews.
-You interviewer will want to know why you are choosing to pursue higher education in the U.S. as opposed to your home country or another country.
+- Study plans: These questions relate to your goals and aspirations as a student.
+They will be very similar to the questions asked in university application essays and interviews.
+Your interviewer will want to know why you are choosing to pursue higher education in the U.S.

 - University choice: Your interviewer will also be interested in your chosen university.
-They may ask questions such as how many universities you applied to, at which schools were you accepted, and which schools rejected you.
+For example, they may ask questions such as how many universities you applied to, how many accepted you, and which schools rejected you.
 These questions will help your interviewer determine the strength of your academic qualifications.

-- Financial security: Irrespective of academic qualifications, your F-1 visa will not be granted without proof that you have enough funds to live and study in the U.S. Your financial plan should include such expenses as tuition, housing, food, transportation, and health insurance.
-If you have a sponsor who will help pay for your educational expenses, the interviewer will likely ask about the nature of the relationship between you and your sponsor (particularly if your sponsor is not a parent) and will request to see supplemental documentation, such as an official bank statement and letter of support from your sponsor.
-If your sponsor is not a parent or close relative, you can expect closer scrutiny of your supporting documentation, including proof of what your sponsor earns and how long they have been at their job.
+- Financial security: You can’t get your F-1 visa without proof that you have enough funds to live and study in the U.S. Your financial plan should include such expenses as tuition, housing, food, transportation, and health insurance.
+If you have a sponsor who will help pay for your educational expenses, the interviewer will likely ask about the nature of the relationship between you and your sponsor (particularly if your sponsor is not a parent).
+They will request to see supplemental documentation, such as an official bank statement and letter of support from your sponsor.
+If your sponsor is not a parent or close relative, then you can expect closer scrutiny of your supporting documentation.
+That might include proof of what your sponsor earns and how long they have been at their job.

-- Post-study plans: Although you may be interested in working in the U.S. after graduation, through programs such as optional practical training (OPT) and H-1B, it is important to emphasize that you will return to your home country upon graduation.
-You should be able to provide evidence of ties to your home country as well as proof of your intention to return home following your studies.
+- Graduation plans: Although you may be interested in working in the U.S. after graduation, through programs such as optional practical training (OPT) and H-1B, it is important to emphasize that you will return to your home country upon graduation.
+First, you must provide evidence of ties to your home country.
+Additionally, you must prove your intention to return home following your studies.